Top 50 Most Popular Weird Movies Of All Time [2026]

 Average

-"The Lobster" is a darkly comedic dystopian film directed, co-written, and co-produced by Yorgos Lanthimos.
-Acclaimed at numerous film festivals, it notably received the Jury Prize at the Cannes Film Festival for its originality and unique storytelling.
+"The Lobster" is a sharply original and darkly comedic dystopian film directed, co-written, and co-produced by Yorgos Lanthimos.
+Garnering critical acclaim, it stood out at many international festivals, notably winning the Jury Prize at Cannes for its inventive approach and storytelling.

-The film was also honored with an Academy Award nomination for Best Original Screenplay.
-Set in a bleak future, it imagines a world where the government forces single individuals to stay at a hotel for 45 days to find a suitable partner, or else face a bizarre fate.
+This film also earned an Academy Award nomination for Best Original Screenplay, reflecting its unique narrative voice.
+Set in a bleakly imagined future, it portrays a society where singles must stay in a hotel for 45 days to find a partner or face a surreal consequence.

 10